 Classes of Membership:

 This category of membership is available to any individual currently employed in a professional non-administrative capacity in any Probation department in New York State.
 This category shall include Probation Supervisors, Senior Probation Officers, Probation Officers, Probation Officer Trainees, Probation Officer Assistants, and any other Probation title accepted by the Executive Board of the Association.
-Active Members shall enjoy all the privileges of membership in the Association and shall be considered as a voting member of the region in which they are employed.
-Active members are also eligible to utilize the Legal Defense Fund, as previously described.
+Line Staff Members shall enjoy all the privileges of membership in the Association and shall be considered as a voting member of the region in which they are employed.
+Line Staff members are also eligible to utilize the Legal Defense Fund, as previously described.

 This category of membership shall be available to all persons employed as Probation administrators including Commissioners, Directors, Deputies or any individual eligible for membership in the (New York State) Council of Probation Administrators.
 Also eligible are individuals employed by the New York State Division of Criminal Justice Services and the New York State Office of Probation and Correctional Alternatives.
 Administrative Members shall have all the privileges of Active Members in the Association with the exception of access to the Legal Defense Fund, voting, and holding elective office in the Association.
 Should an Executive Board member’s status change prior to the commencement of the next election and during his/her term of office, that member will be permitted to complete his/her term of office, but may not seek re-election.